apache/paimon/docs/content/filesystems/hdfs.md

 configure your HDFS:

 1. Set environment variable `HADOOP_HOME` or `HADOOP_CONF_DIR`.
-2. Configure `'fs.hdfs.hadoopconf'` in the paimon catalog.
+2. Configure `'hadoop-conf-dir'` in the paimon catalog.

 The first approach is recommended.